Home » How To Get a Hermit Crab To Come Out of Its Shell Without Killing It

 How To Get a Hermit Crab To Come Out of Its Shell Without Killing It

 Don’t force a hermit crab to leave its shell against its will.
-Never attempt to pull a hermit crab out by force; it would rather lose limbs than its shell, so you’ll unintentionally pull off its legs.
+Never attempt to pull a hermit crab out of its shell because it could lead to limb removal and cause stress.
+Also, you’re likely to get pinched.

 Do Hermit Crabs Leave Their Shells?

-Shells are important to hermit crabs, so they rarely leave them outright.
+Shells are crucial to the safety of hermit crabs, so they rarely leave them entirely.

 If hermit crabs don’t have a shell on their back, they have no protection from predators.
-Moreover, hermit crab shells are precious commodities, and a rival will soon claim an unguarded shell.
+Moreover, hermit crab shells are precious commodities, meaning a rival will soon claim an unguarded shell.

-Hermit crabs will only leave their shells to molt, trade up for a better shell or cool off when the weather is excessively hot.
-In between, hermit crabs poke their head out of their shells occasionally to eat, exercise, or when they feel sufficiently curious.
+Hermit crabs leave their shells to molt, trade up for a better shell, or cool off when it’s hot.
+They’ll also poke their head out of their shells to eat food, explore, climb, or due to curiosity.

-Don’t worry if hermit crabs never leave their shells.
-As nocturnal animals, they may only surface after dark.
+Don’t worry if you seldom see pet hermit crabs leave their shells.
+As nocturnal animals, they often only surface after dark when humans are less active or asleep.

 Why Would You Need a Hermit Crab to Leave its Shell?

-Don’t drag a hermit crab from its shell to show your friends or to hold it because this will cause needless stress.
-The situations below are the only good reasons for ‘tempting’ hermit crabs out of their shells:
+Never drag a hermit crab from its shell to show friends or attempt handling because this will lead to needless stress.
+The situations below are reasons for luring hermit crabs out of their shells:

 Health Checks

-Happy and healthy hermit crabs will be active and playful for the day.
-If you never see your hermit crab move, it may be unwell.
-Common ailments worth checking include:
+Happy and healthy hermit crabs should be active and curious when it gets dark.
+If you never see a hermit crab move, especially if it has stopped eating and drinking, it’s likely mentally or physically unwell.

 Determining Sex

 You can tell if a hermit crab is male or female by its legs.
 The legs of males are hairy, while females have smoother legs.
-Once they emerge, there’s a failsafe way to tell them apart.
+Once they emerge, it’s easy to tell them apart.

-Look above the third pair of legs on the hermit crab.
-If you see two small holes, known as the gonopores, it’s female.
+Look above the third pair of legs.
+If you see 2 small holes, called gonopores, it’s female.
 The sperm of the male is deposited into the gonopores during mating.

 According to the Marine Biological Association of the United Kingdom, you may have an intersex hermit crab with gonopores and a penis.
 However, the gonopores close with time, so they’re males.